 What Services does TriHealth EAP Provide?

 TriHealth EAP provides assessment and counseling for employees and immediate family members of companies that contract for TriHealth EAP.
 There is no problem too large or too small to bring to TriHealth EAP.
-During the first session, you and your counselor will discuss the goal(s) of your counseling/coaching and develop a written plan of action.
+During the first session, you and your counselor will discuss the goal(s) of your counseling and develop a written plan of action.
 If longer-term counseling or specialized care is needed, your counselor will refer you to a qualified professional or organization in the community.
 The services of TriHealth EAP are confidential, complying with all state and federal laws.

 In-Person Brief Counseling

-The nature of brief counseling may differ, depending on the nature of the presenting issue.
+The nature of brief counseling may differ, depending on the presenting issue.
 However, some of what may occur includes learning more effective communication techniques, learning more effective parenting techniques, learning how to be assertive, learning more effective problem solving and negotiation styles, learning how to manage anger, learning how to be more organized, and learning how to manage stress.

 The majority of problems that employees and family members bring to counseling can be improved and/or resolved in brief counseling.
 If longer-term counseling or specialized care is needed, your counselor will refer you to a qualified professional or organization in the community.